-All students interested in writing a senior honors thesis during academic year 2019-20 should have submitted a preliminary proposal during the spring 2019 term.
-Regardless of whether you did or not, you must send your final proposal to me by August 20th (firstname.lastname@example.org).
+All students interested in writing a senior honors thesis during academic year 2023-24 should have submitted a preliminary proposal during the Spring 2023 term.
+Regardless of whether you did or not, you must send your final proposal to me by August 21st (email@example.com).
 The final proposal must include the following information:

-- A (minimum) one paragraph description of your topic.
+1. A (minimum) one-paragraph description of your topic.
 The paragraph must contain at least one economics question that you would like to address in your thesis.
 Since most theses are empirical, you must also note what data sets you will be using to answer your question.

-- A second paragraph indicating what in your background (either class work or work experience) qualifies you to work on your proposed topic (e.g. if your topic is Russian exchange rate movements you might want to tell me that you have taken international monetary theory).
+2. A second paragraph indicating what in your background (either class work or work experience) qualifies you to work on your proposed topic (e.g. if your topic is Russian exchange rate movements you might want highlight that you have taken international macro).

 A faculty committee will review the proposals to both select students for the seminar and to match students with an appropriate faculty member who will serve as the student’s thesis advisor.
 Admitted students will put their names on the waitlist for the honors seminar.

 In addition to working one-on-one with your faculty advisor, the senior thesis candidates will meet as a group to discuss their research.
-In the fall these meetings will be held on Wednesdays from 2:10-4 with Prof Best.
-You must be able to attend the Wednesday meetings.
+In the fall these meetings will be held on Mondays from 4:10 – 6 pm with Prof Edlund.
+You must be able to attend the Monday meetings.
 The first meeting will be in late September.
-Once you are registered you will receive a meeting schedule.
+Once you are registered, you will receive a meeting schedule.

 For more information regarding Departmental Honors and the Senior Thesis, see the Honors and Prizes page.
 The page includes advice, a link to a writing guide and examples of some of the outstanding theses of former students.